ymcatwincities/openy/docroot/modules/contrib/search_api_solr/README.txt

 the default config files included in this module don't handle stripping out HTML tags.

-Clean field identifiers:
-  If your Solr server was created in a module version prior to 1.2, you will get the option to switch the server to "Clean field identifiers" (which is default for all new servers).
-This will change the Solr field names used for all fields whose Search API identifiers contain a colon (i.e., all nested fields) to support some advanced functionality, like sorting by distance, for which Solr is buggy when using field names with colons.
-  The only downside of this change is that the data in Solr for these fields will become invalid, so all indexes on the server which contain such fields will be scheduled for re-indexing.
-(If you don't want to search on incomplete data until the re-indexing is finished, you can additionally manually clear the indexes, on their Status tabs, to prevent this.)

 Hidden variables
 ----------------

-- search_api_solr.settings.autocomplete_max_occurrences (default: 0.9)
-  By default, keywords that occur in more than 90% of results are ignored for autocomplete suggestions.
-This setting lets you modify that behaviour by providing your own ratio.
-Use 1 or greater to use all suggestions.
 - search_api_solr.settings.index_prefix (default: '')
   By default, the index ID in the Solr server is the same as the index's machine name in Drupal.
 This setting will let you specify a prefix for the index IDs